Marshall County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-Temporary Permit: The officer may have issued you a temporary driving permit at the time of your arrest.
-This permit is only valid until your ALR hearing or until the suspension officially begins (typically 30 days after your arrest, even if you request a hearing).
+- Temporary Permit: You may receive a temporary driving permit that is valid until your ALR hearing or until the suspension officially begins.

 If You Refused Testing